Gayara-Fernando/DeepCDR_UQ_bts_mc/README.md

 ### Uncertainty quantification with Bootstrap Confidence Intervals

-For creating the confidence intervals (CIs) for uncertainty quantification, we use the method suggested by ....
+For creating the confidence intervals (CIs) for uncertainty quantification, we use the method suggested by Heskes (1997 - https://proceedings.neurips.cc/paper_files/paper/1996/file/7940ab47468396569a906f75ff3f20ef-Paper.pdf).
 For a more straightforward explanation, refer to section II of the paper "Constructing Optimal Prediction Intervals by Using Neural Networks and Bootstrap Method" https://ieeexplore.ieee.org/document/6895153 by Khosravi et al. (2014).
 Two aspects of prediction intervals (PIs) make them highly informative and valuable for analysis and decision-making.
 First, wider PIs indicate less reliable predicted values, meaning they should be used with caution.
 This suggests a high degree of uncertainty in the data, which cannot be entirely removed from the prediction process.
 Second, PIs are associated with a confidence level, which provides an indication of their accuracy.
 The scripts (mainly inference) follow the steps in Section II of the above-mentioned Khosvari et al. (2014) work in computing the prediction intervals and thereby the two aspects, the confidence interval width and coverage.
 To implement the PIs, run the following three scripts.

 #### 1. Preprocessing script
 ```